cdfoundation/foundation/CDF Awards Guidelines.md

 # 🏆 CDF Community Awards
 The Continuous Delivery Foundation recognizes community members, developers, and advocates that work hard to make this community great and push for Continuous Delivery advancements.

+📣 Nominations for 2024 are open.
+[Nominate someone](https://cd.foundation/cdf-community-awards-2024/)

 We traditionally have the following awards, awarded at our annual cdCon event:
 * **Continuous Enthusiast**: The special award for the community contributors.
 When you think of the CDF community, this person should be on the shortlist, because they're everywhere!
 * **Top CDF Ambassador**: A community champion for the continuous delivery space.
 This individual helps spread awareness of the CDF and its projects.
 The CDF Ambassador leverages multiple platforms, both online as well as speaking engagements, driving interest and excitement around the ecosystem.
 Must be part of the active Ambassador Cohort.